 “When the going gets tough, what do the tough do?” a voice said inside of his head.

 “What do we do when the play goes off and the quarterback yells ‘hike’ to his offense?”
+Rouse said.

-And as he felt his muscles filling with adrenaline, a whistle, the coach’s whistle, which Rouse would blow to start the drills where they would practice leaping forward into that big heavy piece of equipment that Colin could never remember the exact name of, went off in his brain, and he immediately sprang forward, bursting into the beast.
+In addition, he felt his muscles filling with adrenaline, a whistle, the coach’s whistle, which Rouse would blow to start the drills where they would practice leaping forward into that big heavy piece of equipment that Colin could never remember the exact name of, went off in his brain, and he immediately sprang forward, bursting into the beast.

 At once, the beast recoiled, not knocked over, but surprised that something so little would challenge something so horrific and dominant.
 Instantly, it realized that the boy had pushed into it, attempting somehow to escape its clutches.
-Compared to the strength of the wendigo, the hit wasn’t hard, since the boy was roughly a quarter of its size, but it was hard enough to knock the wendigo’s game plan off-track and into one of reconfiguring its next move.
+Compared to the strength of the wendigo, the hit was not hard at all, since the boy was roughly a quarter of its size, but it was hard enough to knock the wendigo’s game plan off-track and into one of reconfiguring its next move.
 As the cryptid did that, the boy was running off across the stream without his walking stick, which he had dropped after hearing the noise for the second time.
 Both of his feet were now soaked, but that didn’t matter.
 He had a head start, and he was a good thirty feet away when the beast once again began to pursue him.

 That time, he was surprised by everything that happened at once.
 He got the ball, and he completed the turnover, but he was immediately smashed down in a huge pile of bodies of elementary school boys.
 He remembered their hands grabbing for the ball, and he remembered feet kicking into him and sucker punches on his back and sides.
 He even remembered smiling at the fact that his arm was scratched up and bleeding.